-This is an easy fix, too often people are flushing too much toilet paper.
-As much as toilet paper can break down, a whole clump of it will get stuck in your drains.
-The easiest way to solve it, only use what you need and it will go down smoothly.
+This is an easy fix, as much as toilet paper can break down, a whole clump of it will get stuck in your drains.
+The easiest way to solve it, only use what you need.
+Or simply flush often.